cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera.md

 1. Drag and drop the Chimera `.ipa` file into Sideloadly
 1. Enter in your Apple ID
 1. Enter in your password
-    - Sideloadly must make a request to its servers in order to work with free developer accounts.
-If you are not OK with this, you may use an alternate Apple ID.

 The app will now install to your iOS device.